 - It is expected most people will apply online and manage claim through online account.
-The idea is that it will be more responsive and people will be able to see how much income they will get, if they get a job or work longer hours.
+The idea is that it will be more responsive and people will be able to see how much income they will get if they get a job or work longer hours.
 However, in 2011, an early day motion in the House of Commons noted only 15% of people in deprived areas had visited a government website in the past year.
-This motion noted that it might be difficult to process claims online, and there may be need for greater face to face interaction.
+This motion noted that it might be difficult to process claims online, and there may be a need for greater face to face interaction.

 - Support for housing costs goes direct into the monthly universal credit payment.

 - There will be a benefit cap.
 This aim to prevent people receiving more benefits than the average weekly wage after tax and NI.